How to set up your online fitness classes during COVID-19

 This is ideal for people who are just exploring your offering for the first time and want the flexibility of exploring other options as well.

 With an exceptional training experience from your end, these pay-as-you-go customers are more likely to convert to longer membership clients.
-They serve as more qualified leads for you to convince them to take up longer plans with your fitness studio.
+They serve as more qualified leads for you to convince them to take up longer plans with your fitness center.

 With COVID-19 doing an unending cameo in 2020, gyms and other fitness studios are less likely to reopen this year, which is why virtual membership plans don’t seem too far-fetched, now.